ckapak/sei-group-project/README.md

 ```

 ### Map
-Built together with a team-mate, we used a third-party Mapbox API which shows where the event would be (demonstrated by a marker and popup box with the title of the event) after the user searches for an event.
+Built together with a team-mate, we used Mapbox API which shows where the event would be (demonstrated by a marker and popup box with the title of the event) after the user searches for an event.

 ![picture](src/assets/map.png)

 ### Register & Login Page
 I built the register and login pages, with a focus on creating custom error handler messages.

+As an example, if the user misses out a required piece of info on the registration form - the interface returns a user-friendly error message and prompts the user to complete all fields.

 ```
 function errorHandler(err, req, res, next) {